Michigan big men Jordan Morgan and Mitch McGary discuss the loss to Wisconsin, the poor performance…

 Wisconsin was getting good looks in the first half but remained ice cold from the field, shooting just 17 percent through the first 20 minutes of play.
 In the second half, Michigan had no answer.
 The Badgers trio of Ryan Evans, Traevon Jackson, and Ben Brust proved to be too much for the Wolverines to handle, scoring from the outside, inside and at the free throw line amidst assignment issues and a lack of intensity on the defensive end out of Michigan.

 Evans finished with 12 points, Brust had 14, and Jackson hit 16 including 7-of-8 from the free throw line.

 Offensively, Michigan found it difficult to get good shots in the second half with Wisconsin sending defenders in waves and limiting the Wolverines offensive rebounds to just nine for the game.
 Without much of an opportunity to force turnovers -- Wisconsin coughed it up just nine times -- Michigan wasn't able to get out in transition, a huge part of the Wolverines success for most of the season.

-.
+"It's difficult," said Trey Burke.
 "Especially when we shot the way we shot as a team in the first half.
 We had some really good looks, just didn't fall."